rif-enriquez/pyFlightscript/README.md

 A python API for generating native FlightStream scripts.
 This is an open source project, but is sponsored in part by Research In Flight.
 Development is on-going.

+pyFlightscript contains all of the traditional scripting functions found in FlightStream.
+The functions are nested within submodules categorized by function. for example `pyFlighscript.solver.initialize_solver() `

 ## Installation

 No dependencies required at this time.
 Simply download the repo and install with: